kfechter/kfechter/README.md

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Currently Living in Dayton, Ohio.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Currently Living in Delhi Township, Ohio.
 After 5 years of full time work, and an additional 2 of co-op work, I left my Site Reliability Engineering position to pursue a career at Intel Corporation.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I worked with PowerShell and TeamCity, and had a brief stint working with AWS.
 Before transitioning into the DevOps/SRE role, I was formerly a Software Engineer (ASP .NET MVC, C#) at the same company.
 My resume can be found on [Google Drive](https://drive.google.com/open?id=1SzQw_9FmnZ_4mQ8AgT9UX7e4CGwc9_7mmHsJlqcZcPU)